 What do I do if a washing machine or dryer breaks in the laundry room?

-The student can let their Resident Assistant know about the issue and they will write a work order to fix it.
+The student should let their Resident Assistant know about the issue and a work order will be written to have the machine fixed.

 What do I do if I lose my keys?